In 2011 I took a couple of months off from my work and studies to travel the world.

 Why not light a candle or incent stick every morning and start the day by giving gratitude?

 Establishing a morning ritual means consciously creating time every morning just for yourself right after waking up.

-Hal Elrod has a great formula in his BOOK THE MIRACLE MORNING where he suggests implementing the SAVERS method into the morning ritual.
+Hal Elrod has a great formula in his book called The Miracle Morning where he suggests implementing the SAVERS method into the morning ritual.

 SAVERS stands for:

 Silence helps to reconnect with your soul.

 Therefore you can use any meditation technique.

 If you haven´t meditated before or want an inspiration read my quick intro post on how to meditate at home.

 Our minds are by nature more focused on the negative rather than on the positive.